mobinajamali92/LinearControlSystems2025/README.md

 # Linear-Control4041
-Welcome to the official GitHub repository for the Linear Control systems.My university homework/exercise for [اسم درس].
-Contains the required files and solutions.
+Welcome to the Linear Control Systems Homework Repository.

+This repository contains my university homework submissions for the Linear Control Systems course.
+All required files, solutions, and related documents are included here.